clearcapital/cc-react-scripts/README.md

 ```bash
 create-react-app myApp --scripts-version cc-react-scripts
 ```
-To make your changes available for use, refer to [Publishing Changes](#publishing-changes)
+To make your changes available for use, refer to [Publishing to Npm](#publishing-to-Npm)

-### Editing config files
-Unsurprisingly, the config files are under the folder `config`.
->*Note:*
->When running `eject` from a new app, this entire config folder gets (almost) exactly copied to the application root.
-Thus, all changes are directly reflected.
+### Making Changes

+> `/packages/react-scripts` is where all customization takes place.
+> The rest of this guide will assume it as the root directory.

 #### Adding Sass and Less to Webpack
 Following the documentation for sass-loader and less-loader, add their respective loaders to both webpack config files, then specify the packages in `package.json`.
 Note that `.sass` and `.less` files have also been added to the `exclude` list for the `file-loader` module in the webpack config: